ivannz/cplxmodule/README.md

 # CplxModule

 A lightweight extension for `torch.nn` that adds layers and activations, which respect algebraic operations over the *field of complex numbers*, and implements *real- and complex-valued Variational Dropout* methods for weight sparsification.
+The complex-valued building blocks and Variational Dropout layers of both kinds can be seamlessly integrated into pytorch-based training pipelines.
+The package provides the toolset necessary to train, sparsify and fine-tune both real- and complex-valued models.

 ## Documentation